When you’re pregnant and expecting your first baby, it’s natural to have a lot of questions.

 Once you find something that works for you, remain consistent.
 Your baby will learn what to expect, which can help her to eventually self-soothe.

-Move the crib away from your bed
+Move the crib away from your bed when sleep training while room-sharing

 Move the crib or co-sleeper away from the bed and as far away as possible!
 The further you move it, the better.